 An Amazon parrot is a classification of several different kinds of parrots that originally hail from the Amazon.
+There are over 30 different species of birds included in the Amazon parrot family, but only around 10 types are common as pets.
 These exotic pets are a long-term commitment, as they can live for up to 50 years.
 They are not especially hard to care for but do require some specific care needs and are only suited for the right households that are ready for a long-term commitment.

-Double yellow headed Amazons (yellow headed Amazons), yellow-naped Amazons, yellow fronted Amazons, blue fronted Amazons, orange-winged Amazons, green cheeked Amazons, Panama Amazons, white-fronted Amazons (spectacled Amazons), mealy Amazons, red lored Amazons, and lilac-crowned Amazons
+Common Names: Double yellow-headed Amazons, yellow-naped Amazons, yellow-fronted Amazons, blue-fronted Amazons, orange-winged Amazons, green-cheeked Amazons, Panama Amazons, white-fronted Amazons (spectacled Amazons), mealy Amazons, red lored Amazons, and lilac-crowned Amazons

 Origin and History